Ybarot/SQLServer/README.md

 10. more than 48 VCPU of CPU
 11. Asynchronous mirroring

-**Note: Please run at your own risk as script reads transaction logs for user database, it is advisable to use it during the off business hours.**
-In order to find Online index rebuild feature, you have to run the script during maintenance window during weekend or for minimum of a week on 5 min schedule basis so that you can capture all the occurance of it.
+**Note:  In order to find Online index rebuild feature, you have to run the script during maintenance window during weekend or for minimum of a week on 5 min schedule basis so that you can capture all the occurance of it.
 This script is very light weight.

 Please note that it is the customers responsibility to make sure you are not using any enterprise features or not.